javiermiz/javiermiz.github.io/src/content/blog/building-this-blog-tech-stack.md

 seo_description: "Learn how I built this minimalist blog using Astro, TypeScript, Tailwind CSS, and modern web development practices.
 Complete tech stack breakdown."
 ---

-# Building This Blog: A Modern Tech Stack Journey

 When I decided to create a new personal blog, I wanted something that would be fast, maintainable, and enjoyable to work with.
 After exploring various options, I settled on a modern tech stack that perfectly balances performance, developer experience, and simplicity.

 ## The Core Technologies